All Tube, True Stereo, Single Cabinet

 for the nomenclature.
 Fabricating, painting and lettering the chassis is a lot

 of work.
-I always put two coats of satin clear over the lettering.
+I always put at least two coats of satin clear over the lettering.

 shit, now I gotta wire the dam thing...